 • I value personal and professional integrity.

-• I value collaboration with colleagues and open systems thinking more than hierarchy and close-systems thinking.
+• I value collaboration with colleagues and open systems thinking more than hierarchy and closed-systems thinking.

 • I value creativity and those who are wildly passionate in visions for change.